How to cut small business costs as prices are rising

 Here are some of the reasons why we are seeing a spike in prices:

-• Cuts to government financial support – The government's Energy Bills Discount Scheme is not as generous as the Energy Bill Relief Scheme.
-This cut in funding is causing problems for thousands of small businesses that have seen their bills increase dramatically since the new scheme started in April.
+- Cuts to government financial support – The schemes for businesses have now ended and no further support has been announced.
+The government's Energy Bills Discount Scheme was not as generous as the Energy Bill Relief Scheme either.
+This cut in funding has caused problems for thousands of small businesses that have seen their bills increase dramatically since the new scheme began.
 The Federation of Small Businesses has estimated that around 370,000 small businesses could be forced to downsize, radically restructure, or even close down.
 Businesses have also started repaying CBILS and Bounce Back loans.
 This has led to higher costs for business owners, as has the cutting of other financial support, such as reduced VAT rates in hospitality.

 You can get more detailed information on the above issues at the website of the Institute for Government - the leading think tank working to make government more effective.